Megan writes about health and wellness issues, among other topics.

 The different species of sedum have certain characteristics in common.
 They are succulents and, therefore, have water-storing leaves.
 They have star-shaped flowers, thick stems, and plump leaves.
 Many are perennials, which will keep coming back, but some are grown as annuals, which need replanting each year.

 Where Is Sedum Typically Found?

 The genus of sedum is part of the larger plant family Crassulaceae, or stonecrops, named because of their ability to grow in dry, cold areas where there is little water and their ability to grow in small places like along walls or between rocks.
-Natively, sedum is typically found in the northern part of the globe, and in dessert areas in Africa and South America.
-Because they require little care once established, and thrive in a variety of harsh conditions, sedum varieties make a good choice for many gardens.
+Natively, sedum is typically found in the northern part of the globe and in desert areas in Africa and South America.
+Because they require little care once established and thrive in a variety of harsh conditions, sedum varieties make a good choice for many gardens.